 2020 is upon us, and it’s time to get into gear and put your plans to retire in motion.
 Start with looking forward to the longest vacation you’ll ever take, put the plan together, execute the plan, and in the end, enjoy the retirement you planned.

 We want you to retire and create memories that last with your family, create a lasting legacy, and, most of all, live your one best financial life.
-If you’re ready to start 2020 right, reach out to us by filling out the form below or giving us a call at 913-393-1000.
+If you’re ready to start 2020 right, reach out to us by scheduling a complimentary consultation below or giving us a call at 913-393-1000.
 We’re excited to help you live a rich life.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.